 Historic Drayton Hall was built in 1738 by John Drayton on the property adjoining Magnolia Plantation.
 It is not only one of the oldest surviving plantations in the country, but also one of the finest examples of Georgian-Palladian architecture in the United States.

-This South Carolina plantation is now the property of the National Trust for Historic Preservation and contains beautiful hand-carved woodwork and plasterwork.
+This Charleston SC plantation is now the property of the National Trust for Historic Preservation and contains beautiful hand-carved woodwork and plasterwork.